-The numbered guidelines listed here are applicable only to Sequence IIIF, IIIG, IIIH, IIIH60, IIIH70, IVA, IVB, VG, VH, VID, VIE, VIF, VIII, IX, and X engine tests.
-Guideline 11 must be consulted when applying these guidelines to the Sequence IX test as indicated by footnote 1 in this section.
-Specific tests have been included in these guidelines based on a-thorough review by the Minor Formulation Modification Working Group and acceptance by the Petroleum Additives Product Approval Protocol Task Group.
-These tests have been judged to respond either beneficially or without harm to formulation changes allowed by the numbered guidelines.
-This judgment is based on collective internal company data, previous generation tests and on basic formulation knowledge.
+The numbered guidelines listed here are applicable only to Sequence IIIF, IIIG, IIIH, IIIH60, IIIH70, IVA, IVB, VG, VH, VID, VIE, VIF, VIII, IX, IX Aged Oil, and X engine tests.
+Guideline 11 must be consulted when applying these guidelines to the Sequence IX and Sequence IX Aged Oil test as indicated by footnote 1 in this section.